positlabs/spark-DevCircComChallenge-Smoke/README.md

 The idea behind this project is creating a feedback loop effect with the Render Pass feature that we'll use to apply distortion on multiple passes.
 We'll be using delay frames and modifying them on each successive run through said loop.
 Each iteration will affect the frame, giving it a continuous effect.

 The first thing we'll want to do is start from a blank template on SparkAR.
-From here, we'll bring in the initial setup and briefly go over why we're bringing these in.
+From here, we'll set up a few patches and briefly go over why them specifically.
 We'll start by bringing in the device output patch, not the default render pass pipeline :

 ![alt text](https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/Device%20output.gif "Device output")